Metadata Prediction¶

 result = pysynthbio.predict_query(query, model_id="gem-1-bulk_predict-metadata")

-# Access the predictions
+# Access the predictions for the first (and only) sample

 print(result[0]["metadata"])